aryaka-choudhary/FaceRecognitionProject/README.md

 # FaceRecognitionProject

-This is a web application based Face Recognition technology.It basically uses OpenCV and Flask framework.
-It recognises the user's face and records their attendance.
+This is a Face Recognition-based web application.
+It primarily makes use of the OpenCV and Flask framework.This can be integrated with any kind of system such as attendence taking, security check etc.

 [Video Link to Demonstration]()

-### TechStack
+### TechStack used :
-* Flask
+* Flask 2.0.3
 * Python 3.8.12

 ### Installation :
-1) Clone this repository using git clone.
-2)Use the package manager [pip](https://pip.pypa.io/en/stable/) to install flask.
+1) Clone this repository using git clone https://github.com/aryaka-choudhary/FaceRecognitionProject.git 2)Use the package manager [pip](https://pip.pypa.io/en/stable/) to install flask.

 ```bash
 pip install flask
 ```
-3) Similarly install the Python libraries OpenCV,face_recognition, numpy, OS and pandas.
+3) Similarly, install these python libraries OpenCV,face_recognition and opencv-contrib-python.
-4)
-5)Run :
+4)Run this command after you open FaceRecognitionProject in the terminal:
 ```bash
 python app.py
 ```
-6) A local host link will appear in the terminal,click on the link to get started.
+5) A local host link will appear in the terminal,click on the link to start
    [localhost:(http://127.0.0.1:5000/)]